idris-hackers/idris-mode/readme.markdown

 ## Inferior Idris

 There is now support for running an Idris interpreter in a buffer.
-Use 'C-c C-l' to load the current Idris buffer into the interpreter.
+Use `C-c C-l` to load the current Idris buffer into the interpreter.
 This will spawn an inferior idris process and load the buffer.
 It will report warnings if idris reports any.
-Pressing C-c C-l again will reload that buffer - if you switch to a different buffer and press C-c C-l, that buffer will be loaded instead.
+Pressing `C-c C-l` again will reload that buffer - if you switch to a different buffer and press `C-c C-l`, that buffer will be loaded instead.

 Customize `idris-interpreter-path` if idris is not on your default path.